dwmoffatt/doom-ai/README.md

 # doom-ai
-AI for playing Door using Deep Convolutional Q-Learning
+AI for playing Doom using Deep Convolutional Q-Learning